xprize-msu/MetONTIIME/README.md

 "config_MinION_mobile_lab_XPRIZE23_FLO_MIN114_SQK_NBD114_24_dbSILVA_id92.R"

-If, after readingthe above, you still want to try and run this pipeline on a DIFFERENT system and/or for a DIFFERENT purpose, you have gone beyond the point where I can offer you any aide.
-May God have mercy on your soul.
+*If, after reading the above, you still want to try and run this pipeline on a DIFFERENT system and/or for a DIFFERENT purpose, you have gone beyond the point where I can offer you any aide.
+May God have mercy on your soul.*

 --------------------------------------------------------------------------------------------------------------------------
 Below is the original MetONTIIME README reproduced as a reference